 Approved AP courses, offered by vendors outside of MCPS are delivered solely online.
 Courses have an associated fee.
 Registration information is available on the Student eLearning website.
 As with all courses offered by institutions other than MCPS, advance permission from the principal or designee is required for courses for which the student seeks high school credit.
-Additional information regarding eLearning is at www. montgomeryschoolsmd.org/departments/onlinelearning/.
+Additional information regarding eLearning is at www.montgomeryschoolsmd.org/departments/onlinelearning/.

-Online Pathway to Graduation
+• Online Pathway to Graduation

 The Online Pathway to Graduation (OPTG) is a year-long program, split into two sessions, that enables current and former MCPS high school students to meet the academic requirements for a Maryland high school diploma.
 Students who have completed at least one year of high school are eligible to participate in the program.
-Instruction in OPTG courses is of a blended nature, and student both access instruction online and from teachers at one of three support centers (Albert Einstein, Gaithersburg, and Northwest high schools) who monitor participant progress and provide instruction.
-All unit tests are proctored at the assigned support center.
-Participants progress through their courses, accessing both digital and in-person instruction.
+Instruction in OPTG courses is of a blended nature, and students access required synchronous sessions and a comprehensive asynchronous curriculum digitally.
+Students will engage in course-specific meetings weekly, and will have access to a digital support and testing center each week.
 As participants successfully complete each course, credit is awarded, thus helping the participant progress toward earning a high school diploma.
 Also, participants are responsible for completing all Maryland and MCPS graduation requirements, including MCAP and SSL requirements.
 These courses are free for current MCPS students.